Cathedral of St Michael and St John: Catholic Mass in Bathurst

 On the opposite side of the archway is a vault containing the remains of the Very Reverend Dr. Matthew Quinn (1821-1885), first Bishop of Bathurst.
 This vault is topped with a block of white marble decorated with a simple Roman Cross and Latin inscription.

 According to Bathurst historian Theo Barker the second Bishop of Bathurst, the Very Reverend Dr. Joseph Byrne made special arrangements with his vicar-general, Reverend Dr. John Dunne, about the way that he was to be interred.
-Byrne wished to be buried amongst his people, not in the cathedral, and to revive the old practice of offering special prayers for the souls of the dead at appropriate places in burial grounds.
+Byrne wished to be buried among his people, not in the cathedral, and to revive the old practice of offering special prayers for the souls of the dead at appropriate places in burial grounds.

 Byrne arranged for a mortuary chapel to be constructed in the Catholic section of the Bathurst General Cemetery.
 This chapel was to be a tomb for the clergy and a venue for the celebration of mass within the cemetery.
 The chapel had not been completed by the time of Bishop Byrne's death on 12 January 1901 and his body was interred temporarily within the Meagher Family vault.
 The foundation stone of the chapel was blessed by Father John Dunne on 5 May 1901.
 Dunne was consecrated at Bishop of Bathurst on 8 September 1901 and one of his first duties in this role "was to bless the completed mortuary chapel and re-inter" Bishop Byrne's remains on 15 September.

 The three Bishops who followed Dr. Byrne were interred in the mortuary chapel at the cemetery.
 They were Bishop John Dunne who died on 22 August 1919, Bishop Michael O'Farrell who died on 3 April 1928 and Bishop John Henry Norton who died on 20 June 1963.
 In planning extensions to the Cathedral of SS.
 Michael and John Bishop Norton envisaged a mortuary chapel located on the northern side of the new foyer.
 This chapel was intended to be a place in which high ranking clergy could lie pending their interment in the mortuary chapel at the cemetery.
 Prior to the death of Bishop Albert Reuben Edward Thomas on 24 September 1983 it was decided to inter his remains and those of the former bishops interred at the cemetery in the Cathedral's mortuary chapel.
 Heavy duty steel shelving was installed in the mortuary chapel and the remains of all bishops other than Dr. Quinn were relocated to this place.